 - BioCreative III

-- The BioCreative III challenge, to be held in 2010, will include a task on species-independent gene normalization; for updates, please see biocreative.org.
+- The BioCreative III challenge (2010) includes a task on species-independent gene normalization; please see biocreative.org.

 - Annotations for drugs, genes, and relations; also for cells and abbreviation(-resolution).

 - A corpus with annotations for protein-protein interactions.
 Consists of 836 abstracts, with 2531 relations.